jgaa/restc-cpp/README.md

 soon as possible.

 # Why?
-In the spring of 2016 I was tasked to implement a SDK for a REST API in several languages.
+In the spring of 2016 I was asked to implement a SDK for a REST API in several languages.
 For Python, Java and Ruby it was trivial to make a simple object oriented implementation.
 When I started planning the C++ implementation of the SDK, I found no suitable, free libraries.
 I could not even find a proper HTTP Client implementation(!).
-(I could have solved the problem using QT - but i found it overkill to use a huge GUI framework for C++ code that are most likely to run in high performance servers - and that may end up in projects using some other C++ framework that can't coexist with QT).
+I could have solved the problem using QT - but i found it overkill to use a huge GUI framework for C++ code that are most likely to run in high performance servers - and that may end up in projects using some other C++ framework that can't coexist with QT.

-I had once, years before, done a C++ REST Client for an early version of Amazon AWS using libcurl - and - well, I had no strong urge to repeat that experience.
-So I decided to spend a week creating my own HTTP Client library using boost::asio with Json serialization/deserialization.
-(Thanks to Microsoft persistent delay in implementing C++ standards, it took a little longer to finish, as the json conversion is based on complex template meta-programming.
+Many years ago I designed and implemented a C++ REST Client for an early version of Amazon AWS using libcurl - and - well, I had no strong urge to repeat that experience.
+So I spent a few weeks week creating my own HTTP Client library using boost::asio with JSON serialization/deserialization.
+(Thanks to Microsoft persistent lack of commitment to C++ standards, it took a little longer to finish, then I planned, as the json conversion is based on complex template meta-programming.
 I had some quite beautiful code working with clang and g++, but I had to break it up and do ugly work-arounds to make it work with MSVC.
 I hope I can refactor it into boost::hana some day.
 However, last time I checked, Microsoft had still not implemented proper C++14 support - and hana was yet not working with their compiler).